How do you rebuild or overhaul a small engine carburetor?

 - Remove the air cleaner and locate the choke lever on the engine or on the remote engine speed controls.

-- Move the cable casing so the choke is closed.
+- Move the cable casing so the choke is fully closed.
 Tighten the cable mounting screw and check the motion of the control lever.
 Repeat the steps, as necessary, until the cable moves freely.

 Please read and abide by any applicable Safety Information contained in your engine Operator's Manual.
 The material provided above is not intended to replace work performed by a Briggs & Stratton Authorized Dealer.
 Terms and Conditions apply to all of the information presented on this website.
 Always be sure to completely read and understand your engine Operator's Manual.